snort3/snort3/README.md

 # Snort++

->The Snort++ project has been hard at work for a while now and we are
->finally ready to release the first alpha of the next generation Snort IPS
->(Intrusion Prevention System).
-This file will show you what Snort++ has to
->offer and guide you through the steps from download to demo.
-If you are
->unfamiliar with Snort you should take a look at the Snort documentation
+The Snort++ project has been hard at work for a while now and we have released the third alpha of the next generation Snort IPS (Intrusion Prevention System).
+This file will show you what Snort++ has to offer and guide you through the steps from download to demo.
+If you are unfamiliar with Snort you should take a look at the Snort documentation first.
->first.
 We will cover the following topics:

 ---